 Figure 62.1.
 DataBase Configuration

-Therefore it is recommended to set the configuration globally
+all running graphs.
+Therefore it is recommended to set the configuration

 Database Configuration File enables to set up address database location and Unlock Code.

-Create a configuration file a set up Config file attribute to point to the configuration file.
+Create a configuration file and set up the Config file attribute to point to the configuration file.

 The configuration file contains following lines: